Melipona bicolor: Interior

 Inside the nest, the brood combs are constructed sequentially; these combs are removed as soon as the brood emerges from the cells.
 M. bicolor engage in a process called Provision and Oviposition Process, or POP.
 This process encapsulates nest construction, mass provisioning, egg laying, and cell closure.

 Distribution and habitat

 M. bicolor live predominantly in forests and rainforests in South America, particularly Brazil.
 They build their nests close to the soil, often in hollow roots or tree trunks.
 Although common in the past, they are now a relatively rare species due to the destruction of the rainforest in which these bees used to live, mainly because the growing of the cities and for agriculture.

 The colonies of M. bicolor are very sensitive to the moisture level in the air, and cannot survive in dry areas.
-This is also the reason the nests are usually build in the lower and more humid part of tree trunks.
+This is also the reason the nests are usually built in the lower and more humid part of tree trunks.